-At startup, aclocal scans all the .m4 files it can find, looking for macro definitions.
+At startup, aclocal scans all the .m4 files it can find, looking for macro definitions (see Section 5.5 [Macro search path], page 15).
 Then it scans configure.in.
 Any mention of one of the macros found in the first step causes that macro, and any macros it in turn requires, to be put into aclocal.m4.